Lay Lady Lay: Bob Dylan version

+Dylan first played the song to group of singer-songwriters including Joni Mitchell, Graham Nash, and Kris Kristofferson at Cash's house outside of Nashville when they were passing a guitar and singing a song.
 Drummer Kenny Buttrey has said that he had a difficult time coming up with a drum part for the song.
 Dylan had suggested bongos, while producer Bob Johnston said cowbells.
 In order to "show them how bad their ideas were", Buttrey used both instruments together.
 Kris Kristofferson, who was working as a janitor in the studio at the time, was enlisted to hold the bongos in one hand and the cowbell in the other.
 Buttrey moved the sole overhead drum mic over to these new instruments.
 When he switches back to the drums for the choruses the drumset sounds distant due to not being directly miked.
 The take heard on the album is the first take and is one of Buttrey's own favorite performances.

 The song was also a favourite of popular singer Madonna, "I used to listen to that one record, 'Lay Lady Lay', in my brother's bedroom in the basement of our house," she recalled.
 "I'd lie on the bed and play that song and cry all the time.
 I was going through adolescence; I had hormones raging through my body.
 Don't ask me why I was crying – it's not a sad song.
 But that's the only record of his that I really listened to."